Energy may give further impetus to U.S. small-cap stocks

 “Some of the smaller energy service providers got banged up so badly when oil went down,” he said.
 “But the ones who survived have a real opportunity to grow and take market share now that oil is at $70 a barrel.”

 Several investors also said they favored financials within the small-cap space, particularly regional banks, which have risen sharply this year compared with bigger banks.
-The S&P 500 bank index .SPXBK is down 0.3 percent year to date, compared with a 6.2 percent gain in the KBW regional banking index .KRX.
+The S&P 500 bank index is down 0.3 percent year to date, compared with a 6.2 percent gain in the KBW regional banking index.

 The prospect of regulations being reduced further for some smaller banks has been a positive.